derFBeste/fav-solidjs/README.md

 # fav-solidjs

-A simple SPA to demo of [Solid.js](https://www.solidjs.com/guides/getting-started).
+A simple SPA to demo [Solid.js](https://www.solidjs.com/guides/getting-started).

 This app was built to compare Solidjs to React.
 The React app's repo can be found [here](https://github.com/derFBeste/fav-react).